Spencer-Beatty/C-Compiler/desc/part4/README.md

 ```

 > **Important:** Variable-to-register promotion is *optional.* We will not evaluate this part of the assignment.
 We simply recommend it as a debugging tool.

+## New Files

+* `gen.regalloc.GraphColouringRegAlloc.java` is the new class you should implement.

+## Updated Files

+* `Main.java` has been updated to provide a new commandline argument to call the graph colouring register allocator.